aphp/eds-pseudo/docs/quickstart.md

 poetry install
 ```

+If you face issues with the installation, try to lower the maximum python version to
+<= 3.10 (in `pyproject.toml`).

 ## Without machine learning

 If you do not have a labelled dataset, you can still use the rule-based components of the